qwiglydee/otree-advanced-demos/README.md

 - iterating runs on server
 - progress is controlled by server and restored when page reloaded
 - responses are communicated to server for validation and saving

+## `trials_buttons`

+The app provides labeled choices 'A/B/C' for answers.
+Layout is randomized for every player.
+Resposes are recorded with selected label, its position and value.

+Based on `trials_live`